MarlonSteiner/c-mario-steps/README.md

 # CS50 Problem Set: Mario

 This is a solution to the "Mario" problem set from Harvard's CS50 course.
-If you are taking CS50 and have not solved it yet- do not copy!
+Copying this data and using it for your submission will breach the academic honesty https://cs50.harvard.edu/x/2020/honesty/ policy of CS50.

 The problem requires creating a program in C that prints out a pyramid of hashtags, similar to the iconic pyramid from the game Super Mario Bros.

 ## Description